 What to Look for in a Fondue Pot

-Capacity Bigger isn't always better—what you really need is enough depth to dip your food into the cheese.
-However, in terms of size, smaller pots are great for couples or for using fondue as an appetizer, but if you want to have fondue parties or you have a big family, a large pot makes more sense.
+Generally, in terms of size, smaller pots are great for couples or for using fondue as an appetizer, but if you want to have fondue parties or you have a big family, a large pot makes more sense.

 Electric fondue pots are efficient and have excellent heat control but need a power outlet nearby to operate.
 Fondue pots that use gel fuel or tea lights can be used anywhere, but you’ll need to make sure you have that fuel available—plus, be careful around the open flame!

 Fondue pots are made from a variety of materials, from ceramic to metal.
 Some are traditional, some are design-forward, and some are purely functional.
 Along with different heating methods, they also have different cleaning methods.
 Consider your needs—as well as what type of fondue you expect to make—and choose a model that makes sense.